pvavra/temp-ipsy/docs/open-science/analysis-management/data-analysis.md

     ```python
     """
-    Import all the necessary steps
+    Import all the necessary steps.
-    from your other scripts.
 Imagine that
     the script preproc_step_1.py contains
     a function or a class called step_1 and
     so on for the other steps.